goepfert/noise_reduction/notes.md

 - fills some datastructure audioDataset
 - can be saved and loaded again

-Extract Features (from prepared audioDataset)
+# Extract Features (from audioDataset)

 - getSTFT(timedata, frame_size, frame_stride, windowing)
   - returns mag and phase of overlapping/windowed time domain data
   - abs(mag) ???
+- prepares clean and noisy data, the output is overlap-windowed-fft
+- save phase at least for noisy audio (for ifft)
 - Fills some datastructure imageDataset

-Prapare Input Features
+# Prepare Input Features (from imageDataset)

 - Loops over imageDataset
   - combine 8 segments noisy
+  - hop size -> frame_stride !!! (that mean some work after inverse FFT)
-  - standardize only noisy (train and predict unstandardize)
+  - standardize noisy and clean
+    - mean and sigma from noisy data for every 8 segment input window
 - extend imageDataset
+- imageDataset should contain easy to obtain input(s) for NN
+  - training and prediction

+# Training

+# Prediction
+- process imageDataset
+  - prediction magnitude
+- de-standardize with mean/sigma from noisy segments
+- decorate with phase from noisy data (last segment)
+- getISTFT(frequency, frame_size, frame_stride, de-windowing)
+  - de-windowing
+  - de-overlap
+- save time domain data